Diabetes type II CVDS

 Points to consider in the treatment of Diabetes type II

 Exercise and healthy RESTRICTED food choices (portion control) have been shown to be helpful to type II diabetics to keep blood sugar levels down.
-In observing gastric bypass patients where portions for the first year are extremely restricted, the sugar levels in most individuals with type II diabetes return to normal levels within 48 hours of surgery (before they have lost any weight).
+In observing gastric bypass patients where portions for the first year are extremely restricted, the sugar levels in most individuals with type II diabetes return to normal levels within 48 hours of surgery (before they have lost any weight). (this is likely a repercussion from anesthesia or surgery itself as other UNRELATED surgeries ALSO knock down the sugar levels for a month or so in many diabetics. (regardless of what they eat)

 What you may not have heard about diabetes type II